 Rainforest World Music Festival

-Malaysia's Rainforest World Music Festival spans three days (August 5–7, this year) and brings together musicians from all over the globe to celebrate the diversity of musical styles.
+Malaysia's Rainforest World Music Festival spans three days (scheduled for July 13–15, 2018) and brings together musicians from all over the globe to celebrate the diversity of musical styles.
 Musicians are encouraged to use traditional or indigenous acoustic instruments, though electric instruments do make appearances.
 The festival takes place at the Sarawak Cultural Village and is very relaxed: concert-goers can come and go as they please.
 The performances are primarily in the evening, but during the day visitors can meander around music workshops, cultural displays, craft fairs, and food stalls.

 Bristol International Balloon Fiesta

 Held annually in the U.K. since 1979, the Bristol Balloon Festival is Europe's largest hot air balloon event.
-The four-day festival (August 11–14, this year) is expected to have more than half a million visitors, and it's easy to see why: As many as 100 balloons of all different shapes, colors, and sizes are released into the sky all at once.
+The four-day festival, typically the second week of August (August 10–13, 2017) is expected to have more than half a million visitors, and it's easy to see why: As many as 100 balloons of all different shapes, colors, and sizes are released into the sky all at once.
 The memorable launch spectacle takes place daily at 6 a.m. and 6 p.m., and there's also a night launch on Thursday and Saturday known as "night glow" where the balloons glow to the beat of music.